atomgalaxy/wg21-calltarget/calltarget.md

   function call to `g`, so the type of `g` is returned, but it's not a constant expression.
   We can get it by evaluating the operand with `static_cast`.
-- nested calls: (X) the top-level call is a call to a function-pointer to #2, so that is what is returned.
+- nested calls: (X) the top-level call is a call to a function-pointer to #2, so that is what is returned, but since obtaining the value of the function pointer requires evaluation, this is ill-formed.
+Getting the type is fine.
 - Synthesized operators (Y) - these are not functions that we can take pointers to, so unless we "force-manufacture" one, we can't make this work.